 Emily joined Ecology by Design in March 2018, having gained experience in ecology through a social enterprise focusing on corporate engagement in biodiversity conservation, an independent ecology consultancy and most recently a sustainability consultancy in London.
 She has experience in protected species surveys, habitat management and mitigation, and currently holds a level 2 bat licence and level 1 great crested newt licence.

 In her spare time, Emily enjoys creative pursuits and exploring the outdoors with family, friends and Kat the dog.

-Joseph is a graduate Zoologist and current MSc student at the University of Reading studying species identification and survey skills.
-He has a keen interest in ornithology and spends a lot of his spare time outside birdwatching.
-If he’s not looking up at the sky for birds he’s probably squinting through a hand lens at some obscure insect hanging from a plant.
+Joseph is a graduate Zoologist and has recently completed an MSc in Species Identification and Survey Skills at the University of Reading.
+He has experience with a wide range of ecological surveys including preliminary ecological appraisals, great crested newt surveys, bat surveys and invertebrate sampling.
+He has a keen interest in ornithology and entomology and spends a lot of his time either looking at the sky or squinting through a hand lens at some obscure insect hanging from a plant.